 Who knew soil erosion could have a positive side effect?
 A labyrinth of sharp vertical rock formations formed by soil erosion is the hallmark of Tsingy de Bemaraha National Park, a seven- to ten-hour drive from the town of Morondava on the west coast.
 There you’ll find the Great Tsingy and the Little Tsingy, limestone needles that climb high up into the sky from the earth.
 Tsingy Rouge, in the northeast of the country, features stunning clay pinnacles that are deep red and brown in color.

 Madagascar is home to 11,000 endemic plant species, 80% of which can only be found on the island.
 Same goes for the fauna.
 Unique endemic animals include the fossa (a cat-like creature) and many species of the aforementioned lemurs, which, although endangered, can be found in the protected forests of national parks.
 In addition to Andasibe-Mantadia National Park, you can also head northwest to see the rare primates at Ankarafantsika National Park.

-Sustainable tourism can help preserve the country's unique flora and fauna and support local communities.
+Sustainable tourism can help preserve the country’s unique flora and fauna but also supports local communities.
 To travel sustainably, consider staying at hotels that have eco-initiatives, working with local travel agents, and visiting national parks.
 In 2016, travel and tourism generated more than 641,500 jobs for local Malagasy.
 The hope is that by 2027, it will support 850,000 jobs.
-As for conservation, projects like Anja Reserve, a reforested nature reserve independently managed by a local community, relies on tourism (entrants into the park have to pay a small fee) to support and build the community.
+As for conservation, projects like Anja Reserve (pronounced “an-ZAH”), a reforested nature reserve independently managed by a local community, relies on tourism (entrants into the park have to pay a small fee) to support and build the community.